Maserati Khamsin: Specifications

 The Khamsin used an all-steel monocoque construction, with a rear Silentbloc-bushing insulated tubular subframe supporting the rear suspension and differential.
 Suspension was double wishbones all around - a major improvement over the Ghibli's leaf-sprung solid axle - with coaxial springs and shock absorbers (single upfront, double at the rear) and anti-roll bars.

 The front-mid mounted engine gave the car a 50/50 weight distribution; it was pushed so far back towards the firewall that the full size spare tyre could be stored beneath the radiator in front of it, thus freeing up space in the boot.
 Apart from the adoption of Bosch electronic ignition, Maserati's 4930 cc DOHC, 16-valve V8 engine was carried over from the Ghibli SS and delivered 240 kW at 5,500 rpm and 355.5 lb.ft of torque at 4,000 rpm.
 It was fed through four double barrel 42 DCNF 41 Weber carburetors and used dry-sump lubrication.
 The dual fuel tanks were retained from the Ghibli, but not of similar size.
 A small tank is on the right and it is connected to the main tank below the cargo floor, with a single fuel filler on the right hand side feeding directly the small tank.
 The dual exhaust system ended with two resonators, each with twin exhaust tips.

-Power was routed to the rear wheels through a 5-speed, all syncromesh ZF manual gearbox with a single-plate dry clutch; a 3-speed Borg Warner automatic transmission was also available on request.
+Power was routed to the rear wheels through a 5-speed, all synchromesh ZF manual gearbox with a single-plate dry clutch; a 3-speed Borg Warner automatic transmission was also available on request.
 The car rode on 215/70 Michelin XWX or Pirelli Cinturato CN12 tyres on 7½J 15" Campagnolo alloy wheels.

 Having been developed under the Citroën ownership, the Khamsin made large use of its high-pressure hydraulic systems.
 The power steering used the Citroën SM's DIRAVI speed-sensitive variable assistance, which made steering lighter for easier parking and decreased its intervention with speed.
 The all-round vented disc brakes and the clutch command were both hydraulically actuated and assisted.
 The adjustable seats and the pop-up headlights were also hydraulically actuated.